 Cruise ship The World sails to various destinations and all kinds of regions- and these are continuous and worldwide!
 The World cruise ship journeys focus on extended stays- of average three days in each port, thus ensuring that residents and guests have enough time to explore destinations.
 Unlike most cruise ships, ms The World spends twice as many days in call ports as at sea.

-From Canary Islands and Madeira, you will cross the Atlantic ocean and enjoy the Caribbean warmth, feel the excitement of passing through the Panama Canal!
-Then you can enjoy the way along the west coast of South America and island-hop across Pacific to New Zealand.
-Papua, New Guinea & Solomon Islands are next on expert-led expedition.
+From the Canary Islands and Madeira, you will cross the Atlantic ocean and enjoy the Caribbean warmth, feel the excitement of passing through the Panama Canal!
+Then you can enjoy the way along the west coast of South America and island-hop across the Pacific to New Zealand.
+Papua, New Guinea and Solomon Islands are next on the expert-led expedition.
 The most exotic Asian spots are waiting for you to discover.
 The Sea of Okhotsk wildlife expedition is also rare.
 Another interesting experience while aboard The World cruise ship is visiting not only South Korea- you will be able to visit North Korea as well!

 ms The World ship itinerary as ports, countries, destinations